Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 We found this to be true.
 You will get different bulb sizes if you plant every seed in a bulb.
 Basaltic Garlic Farm tries its best to produce giant seeds so we can pass them on to you.
 We think it is a good idea to standardize bulb size.
 We sort our garlic size by inches,

-• Baby Garlic size is less than 1 inch
+• Baby Garlic size is 1 to 1.5 inches

 All Garlic has different seed sizes in every bulb.
-Since we are a small farm, we put about 10 acres in production per year.
+Since we are a small farm, we put about 5 to 7 acres in production per year.
 Our large bulbs sell fast and go out on a first-come, first-serve basis.
+So pre-ordering is a must if you want to receive the largest bulbs.

-Interestingly enough, smaller-sized seeds usually increase in size year after year.
+Interestingly enough, smaller-sized seed bulbs still can contain good sized seeds and usually increase in size year after year.
 Proper care is the key, meaning you can grow most anything with decent soil, adequate water, fertilization, and sunlight.
 We are blessed with fantastic, well-draining, sandy volcanic loam soil, which is the foundation of plant health.

 When To Plant Garlic